There are four main types of electrical sanders. Each a little different and best suited to a specific task...

 I've used a palm sander and an orbital, and hands down the random orbital is the better buy!
 I didn't know what I was missing until I got my random orbital sander (LOVE!!)
 It uses less sandpaper, works quickly and leaves fewer sanding marks.
 In contrast, the palm sander quickly wears the paper down at the edges, causing it to fall off the machine before it's really used up.
 In addition, I have never had problems with the hook-and-loop attachment of sanding pads to my orbital sander.

 There's a boatload of internet videos on using a sander (and any other tool).
-I'm not sure which is best, but
+I'm not sure which is best, but here's a pretty good one and another.

 Here’s a cool tip for sanding irregular surfaces with a palm or orbital sander.
 Add a layer of foam rubber (like weather stripping) between the pad and sandpaper.
 This flexible layer will help the sander conform to the shape of the surface better!